ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio.markdown

  # [SoundNode ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundnode.markdown)

 SoundNodes are the underlying objects which create and modify all audio in the Zero Engine.
-Many types of SoundNodes can only be created and added to the node graph in ZilchScripts.
+Many types of SoundNodes can only be created and added to the node graph in NadaScripts.

  # [SoundNode Graph ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundnode_graph.markdown)